 My parents and siblings are all alive.
 None have ever been to prison.
 None have ever abused me, or each other, to my knowledge, unless you count light-to-moderate corporal punishment, which I don’t, though I think it should be banned.
 Both my parents have read Jane Eyre.
 I cried a lot in girlhood, mostly over infractions that were described to me as ‘spilt milk’.
 There have always been books in my house.
 I have hunted for feral cats, unsuccessfully.
 I have never slaughtered an animal.
 I have always felt the presence of a force with designs on my exiguous freedom.
 I enjoy the liberties of adulthood considerably.

 I don’t know where, exactly, my family originates from.
 Both my grandmothers were liars.
-Neither of my grandmothers was, historically speaking, lucky.
+Neither of my grandmothers were, historically speaking, lucky.
 My mother is becoming interested in genealogy.
 She discovered a somewhat recent ancestoress who birthed seven children, then died at thirty-four.
 Historically speaking, this woman was not a lucky woman.
 Most people who have ever lived and died were not, historically speaking, lucky people.
 I, on the other hand, am the luckiest woman to have ever been born.
 I am thirty-one years old.

 Luck makes no sense.
 Interventionist gods do not exist.
 Barbara Baynton – author, liar, gold-digger, survivor – delivered her own baby, alone, in a shed in the bush with no running water.
 There are few historico-spatial windows in which people like me have not had to be pregnant and nursing for the duration of their reproductive lives, and I live in the middle of one.
 Barbara Baynton also opposed (white) women’s suffrage.
 Survivors of historical cruelty can be politically incorrect too.
 There is no precedent for someone like me to have access to a public in which to exhibit her uniqueness.
 Yet here I am, unique.